ld32/SmartSlurm/README.md

             Otherwise, use default memory/time and submit job.

         Otherwise: use 90th percentile as estimated value and submit job

+### How ssbatch recognizes whether jobs have been previously run?

+  When a job successuflly finihes, the software create a file $jobFlag.success in folder smartSlurmLogDir.

+  Notice $smartSlurmLogDir is defined in SmartSlurm/config/config.txt

 # Use ssbatch in Snakemake pipeline
 [Back to top](#SmartSlurm)